devluz2023/portfolio/to-learn.md

+Senior Software Engineer, Artificial Intelligence Minimum qualifications:
+Bachelor’s degree or equivalent practical experience.
+Candidates will typically have 5 years of experience with software development in one or more programming languages, and with data structures/algorithms.
+Typically 3 years of experience testing, maintaining, or launching software products, and 1 year of experience with software design and architecture.
+Experience in AI/ML related engineering, developing, deploying, managing, and maintaining Machine Learning infrastructure.
+Experience in Python and deep learning for computer vision and NLP.

+Preferred qualifications:
+Master's degree or PhD in Computer Science or a related technical field.
+Understanding of data engineering practices and principles (e.g., tools, processes, pipelines etc.).
+Excellent communication and collaboration skills.

+About the job
+Google's software engineers develop the next-generation technologies that change how billions of users connect, explore, and inte ract with information and one another.
+Our products need to handle information at massive scale, and extend well beyond web search.
+We're looking for engineers who bring fresh ideas from all areas, including information retrieval, distributed computing, large-scale system design, networking and data storage, security, artificial intelligence, natural language processing, UI design and mobile; the list goes on and is growing every day.
+As a software engineer, you will work on a specific project critical to Google’s needs with opportunities to switch teams and projects as you and our fast-paced business grow and evolve.
+We need our engineers to be versatile, display leadership qualities and be enthusiastic to take on new problems across the full-stack as we continue to push technology forward.

+Our AI and Engineering teams work alongside our pedagogy team to surface high-quality, accurate content that reflects the clearest and most modern ways to explain and solve math problems.

+Learning is the ongoing quest for understanding, and we made it our mission more than 20 years ago to organize the world’s information to make it universally accessible and useful.
+The learning landscape is changing, and the Learning and Education team's mission is to help everyone in the world learn anything in the world.
+We provide the information, tools, and services that help people gain knowledge, fuel curiosity, and prepare for what’s next.
+We focus our work to add the most value for users to enable learning for school, work, and life.
+We believe everyone can and should have access to quality learning experiences to reach their full potential.

+Responsibilities
+Research, develop, plan, and implement Machine Learning software solutions.
+Develop, manage, and maintain Machine Learning infrastructure.
+Work with other team members to build upon our data collection, storage, and processing infrastructure.
+Propose new ideas how AI can improve our products and internal processes and systems.
+Conduct research and implement solutions by following best practices of software engineering and maintaining high precision and scientific principles.
+Propose improvements of the team's processes and practices.
+Demonstrate growth mindset, self-reflection and provide feedback to other team members, peers, and managers.

 CONHECIMENTOS BÁSICOS PARA TODOS OS CARGOS

 # LÍNGUA PORTUGUESA (25):

 1. Compreensão e interpretação de textos de gêneros variados.
 2. Reconhecimento de tipos e gêneros textuais.
 3 Domínio da ortografia oficial.
 4 Domínio dos mecanismos de coesão textual.
 4.1 Emprego de elementos de referenciação, substituição e repetição, de conectores e de outros elementos de sequenciação textual.
 4.2 Emprego de tempos e modos verbais.
 5 Domínio da estrutura morfossintática do período.
 5.1 Emprego das classes de palavras.
 5.2 Relações de coordenação entre orações e entre termos da oração.
 5.3 Relações de subordinação entre orações e entre termos da oração.
 5.4 Emprego dos sinais de pontuação.
 5.5 Concordância verbal e nominal.
 5.6 Regência verbal e nominal.
 5.7 Emprego do sinal indicativo de crase.
 5.8 Colocação dos pronomes átonos.
 6 Reescrita de frases e parágrafos do texto.
 6.1 Significação das palavras.
 6.2 Substituição de palavras ou de trechos de texto.
 6.3 Reorganização da estrutura de orações e de períodos do texto.
 6.4 Reescrita de textos de diferentes gêneros e níveis de formalidade.

 NOÇÕES DE LÓGICA E ESTATÍSTICA (10): 1 Raciocínio lógico.
 1.1 Estruturas lógicas.
 1.2 Lógica de
 argumentação: analogias, inferências, deduções e conclusões.
 1.3 Lógica sentencial (ou proposicional).
 10.3.1